bsnape/terraform-style-guide/README.md

   ...
 }
 ```
 The above filename should be called `aws_alb_.tf`.
-This ensures the filename reflects the contents, and remains
-compatible with alphabetic sorting, grouping, and shell command completion
+If it only had `"aws_alb"` resource delcarations, it would be
+called `aws_alb.tf`.

 ## Module Paths
-The defacto standard location for modules which are exported is in the `/modules` path of the repo.
+The defacto standard location for modules which are exported is in the `/modules` path of the repo, ie:
+`/modules/example_module`.

 ### Private Modules
 For private modules (modules which are used exclusively by a configuration and are sourced using the direct path